Emergent magnetic texture in driven twisted bilayer graphene: Model

-\textit{Model.} In order to investigate electronic transport through a TBG region with a large magnetic (or counterflow) response, we consider the system sketched in \Fref{device}.
+In order to investigate electronic transport through a TBG region with a large magnetic (or counterflow) response, we consider the system sketched in \Fref{device}.
 It consists of a monolayer armchair graphene nanoribbon of width $W_{nr}$ and length $L_{nr}$ with a graphene flake of size $W_f~\times~L_f$ on top.
 When the armchair edges of the nanoribbon and the patch are aligned we have an AB-stacked bilayer graphene region.
 Changing the orientation of the flake, a TBG barrier is created for the electrons flowing in the nanoribbon.
 We choose the following dimensions: $W_{nr} = 50$ nm, $L_{nr} = 50 $ nm, $W_f = 40$ nm and $L_f = 40$ nm.
 This setup allows us to reduce the effect of corners, edges and evanescent states that would make the interpretation of the transport mechanisms more challenging.
 There are 97468 atoms in the bottom layer and 59432 atoms in the top flake.
 The number of atoms connected to the source and drain contacts amounts to 237.
-For an infinite system, the local current density and the related local magnetic moment for a positive and negative twist angle $\theta\leftrightarrow-\theta$ are related as $(j_x,j_y,j_z)\leftrightarrow(j_x,-j_y,j_z)$ and $(m_x,m_y,m_z)\leftrightarrow(-m_x,m_y,-m_z)$, respectively.
-These symmetry relations are fulfilled for our finite system as well, see SM.\cite{SI}